Ready for your foodie trip to Japan?

 You may be surprised of how many vegan treats you can have!

 In this post, you will learn which snacks are usually vegan (and what ingredients to avoid) and what they look like.
-Hopefully you will be a pro and can fully enjoy the food in Japan after this!
+However, even with these insights, you'll need to be careful as there are many variations, so please check the ingredients every time.

 It's commonly found in most supermarkets and convenience stores.
-Mochi and dango are sometimes vegan, but double check whether it has milk or whey powder.
-Daifuku, however, usually has milk (乳) or egg (卵).
-So be careful when checking the labels.
+Mochi and dango are sometimes vegan, but look out for milk (乳) or egg (卵) in the ingredients.

 Dango with brown sugar syrup and soybean powder